platisd/platisd/README.md

 Hardware-wise, this includes everything from the PCB to the physical case around the electronics and software, from the embedded firmware to the cloud.
 Lately, I have also gotten into creating [YouTube](https://www.youtube.com/c/PlatisSolutionsOpenSource) tutorials about software craftsmanship with C++ and embedded systems.

-Additionally, I teach the [DIT112](https://canvas.gu.se/courses/30372/assignments/syllabus) course on Systems Development at the University of Gothenburg.
+Additionally, I teach the undergraduate [DIT112](https://canvas.gu.se/courses/30372/assignments/syllabus) course on Systems Development at the University of Gothenburg.
 In DIT112, students learn how to create a system composed of both software and hardware components in regards to development, requirements handling, testing and quality assurance; all that, in an agile manner.
-Check out some of their projects: [[2019](https://www.youtube.com/playlist?list=PLxwAhdZUbSph38__jMbrT-IjU4i3ZnMap)], [[2020](https://www.youtube.com/playlist?list=PLxwAhdZUbSpjCxWXejYPHFcKxBt-43dUq)].
+Check out some of their projects: [[2019](https://www.youtube.com/playlist?list=PLxwAhdZUbSph38__jMbrT-IjU4i3ZnMap)], [[2020](https://www.youtube.com/playlist?list=PLxwAhdZUbSpjCxWXejYPHFcKxBt-43dUq)], [2021](https://www.youtube.com/watch?v=U5SjewAVq1w&list=PLxwAhdZUbSph5BRXXh0Mt37lpD-ZY5uzx&index=1).

+During the autumn term of 2021, I also taught the postgraduate [DAT265](https://chalmers.instructure.com/courses/15341/assignments/syllabus) course on Software Evolution at Chalmers (Gothenburg).
+The students were taught how to evolve an existing code base by using various techniques to comprehend and refactor it while being in contact with the upstream project's stakeholders.

 ![platisd stats overview](https://github-readme-stats.vercel.app/api?username=platisd&count_private=true&show_icons=true)
 ![platisd languages](https://github-readme-stats.vercel.app/api/top-langs/?username=platisd&layout=compact&hide=eagle)